AdaptableTools/support-template-adaptable-aggrid-cjs/README.md

 This template is particularly useful if you wish to build a very small demo for Support purposes.

-It uses **vanilla** AdapTable - and not one of the Framework wrappers.
+It is written purely in TypeScript and does not one of the Framework wrappers.

 For full information on how to use AdapTable see the [AdapTable Documentation](https://docs.adaptabletools.com).